lorddev/utilities/README.md

 A REST route handler that can be used in Global.asax to convert a REST url request to a query-string name-value pair on the server side.
 (I will probably need to provide examples for its usage.)

+### DRMapper

+Allows mapping of an `IDataReader` to POCO classes using reflection.
+It's faster than you might expect.

 ### License

 This program is free software: you can redistribute it and/or modify